projen/projen/README.md

 The [`JsiiProject`](https://github.com/eladb/projen/blob/master/API.md#projen-jsiiproject) class has a rich API that can be used to configure these features (submit a PR if you are missing a degree of freedom).

-For example, let's add a python target.
+Now, let's add a python target.
 Edit `.projenrc.js` and add a `python` section:

 ```ts
 const { JsiiProject } = require('../../lib');